BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/withLatestFrom/docs/withLatestFrom.theory.md

 `withLatestFrom` combines the last _emitted_ value of the provided source `Observable` to an active stream of data.

-We will utilize the `withLatestFrom` operator in this exercise to setup a _staging_ area for new incoming `BlogPost` in order to achieve user controller opt-in updates for the view.
+We will utilize the `withLatestFrom` operator in this exercise to set up a _staging_ area for new incoming `BlogPost` in order to achieve user controller opt-in updates for the view.

 ## Behavior